 The Independent Verifier will notify the operator/owner where a SECE does not meet the requirements of the performance standards.
-Where a SECE has failed to meet its performance standard it is deemed lost or unavailable for this section.

 The operator/owner determines as a result of the notification received from the Independent Verifier whether immediate remedial action is necessary to protect people and the environment and to reduce risks to an acceptable level.
 If such action is necessary then a report under section C must be submitted to the competent authority.